apecloud/kubeblocks/docs/user_docs/kubeblocks-for-qdrant/manage-qdrant.md

 <TabItem value="kubectl" label="kubectl" default>

 KubeBlocks implements a `Cluster` CRD to define a cluster.
 Here is an example of creating a Qdrant Replication cluster.
 Primary and Secondary are distributed on different nodes by default.
-But if you only have one node for deploying a Replication Cluster, set `spec.affinity.topologyKeys` as `null`.
+But if you only have one node for deploying a Replication Cluster, configure the cluster affinity by setting `spec.schedulingPolicy` or `spec.componentSpecs.schedulingPolicy`.
+For details, you can refer to the [API docs](https://kubeblocks.io/docs/preview/developer_docs/api-reference/cluster#apps.kubeblocks.io/v1.SchedulingPolicy).
+But for a production environment, it is not recommended to deploy all replicas on one node, which may decrease the cluster availability.

 ```yaml
 cat <<EOF | kubectl apply -f -